Skip to main content

 4. DACA Employment Authorization Document (Form I-766).Active DACA recipients with a valid EAD card qualify for both a Texas driver's license and standard A-LA rates — most DACA customers price right alongside US-license drivers with clean records.
 The EAD also satisfies SR-22 underwriting when reinstating after a lapse.
 Filing is electronic with TxDPS the same day.

 5. International Driver's License or Foreign Driver's License.A current foreign driver's license — Mexican, Honduran, Guatemalan, Salvadoran, Colombian, or any other country — combined with an International Driving Permit (IDP) lets you legally operate the insured vehicle while the policy is in force.
-A-LA's TDI-licensed agents (TDI #3107286) handle the paperwork at any of 14 DFW locations or by phone at (866) 252-6116.
+A-LA's Texas-licensed agents handle the paperwork at any of 15 DFW locations or by phone at (866) 252-6116.

-Accepted ID Matrix for No-License Auto Insurance Texas
+Accepted ID Documents for No-License Auto Insurance in Texas

 DocumentAccepted AtSR-22 Compatible?Same-Day Bind

-International Driving PermitAll 14YesYes (pair w/ photo ID)
+International Driving PermitAll 15YesYes (pair w/ photo ID)

 Your 4 Coverage Options